maryash/maryash.github.io/s18/syllabus.md

 ### CSCI 12700 | Introduction to Computer Science
 Hunter College City University of New York &nbsp;Summer 2018

+---

-## Syllabus
+### Syllabus

-### General Information
+#### General Information

 **Description:** _3 hours, 3 credits:_ This course presents an overview of computer science (CS) with an emphasis on problem-solving and computational thinking through 'coding': computer programming for beginners.
 Other topics include: organization of hardware, software, and how information is structured on contemporary computing devices.
 This course is pre-requisite to several introductory core courses in the CS Major.
 The course is also required for the CS minor.
 MATH 12500 or higher is strongly recommended as a co-req for intended Majors.

-### Grading Policy
+#### Grading Policy

-**Expectations:** Students are expected to learn both the material covered in class and the material in the textbook and other assigned reading.
+***Expectations:*** Students are expected to learn both the material covered in class and the material in the textbook and other assigned reading.
 Completing homework is an essential part of the learning experience.
 Students should review topics from prior courses as needed using old notes and books.

-**Honor Code:** You are encouraged to work together on the overall design of the programs and homework.
+***Honor Code:*** You are encouraged to work together on the overall design of the programs and homework.
 However, for specific programs and homework assignments, all work must be your own.
 You are responsible for knowing and following Hunter College's [Academic Integrity Policy](http://www.hunter.cuny.edu/studentaffairs/student-conduct/academic-integrity/welcome-academic-integrity/?searchterm=integrity):

 > Hunter College regards acts of academic dishonesty (e.g., plagiarism, cheating on examinations, obtaining unfair advantage, and falsification of records and official documents) as serious offenses against the values of intellectual honesty.
 The College is committed to enforcing the CUNY Policy on Academic Integrity and will pursue cases of academic dishonesty according to the Hunter College Academic Integrity Procedures.

 All incidents of cheating will be reported to the Office of Student Conduct in the Vice President for Student Affairs and Dean of Students office.

-**Homework:** Programming exercises are posted on the class website, usually three weeks before the due date.
+***Homework:*** Programming exercises are posted on the class website, usually three weeks before the due date.
 They reinforce concepts covered in lecture and lab.
 Note that as the semester progresses, the programs will require work on design and programming outside of class to complete.
 To receive full credit for a program, the program must perform correctly, must include comments, and be written in good style.
 Programs are submitted via [gradescope](http://www.gradescope.com).
-You can miss up to 5 programming assignments without affecting your grade (if you turn in all the programming assignments, we will drop the lowest 5 scores). **No late homework is accepted.**
+You can miss up to 5 programming assignments without affecting your grade (if you turn in all the programming assignments, we will drop the lowest 5 scores). ***No late homework is accepted.***

-**Lecture Participation:** At every lecture, there will be a lecture slip to be submitted, either electronically or on paper.
+***Lecture Participation:*** At every lecture, there will be a lecture slip to be submitted, either electronically or on paper.
 Completed lecture slips are given full credit.
 Turning in lecture slips will only help your grade.
 There are no make-up lecture slips.
 Instead, if you miss a lecture slip, your grade on the final exam will replace that grade.

-**In-Class Quizzes:** At every recitation, there will be an in-class quiz on the lecture notes, reading, submitted programs, and laboratory exercises.
+***In-Class Quizzes:*** At every recitation, there will be an in-class quiz on the lecture notes, reading, submitted programs, and laboratory exercises.

 *   As the semester progresses, quizzes will include review questions as well as short programming exercises based on the homework.
 *   All quizzes must be taken during class time, and **there are no make-up quizzes.** Instead, your score on the final exam will replace missing quiz grades (the final exam will also replace a quiz grade when you take the quiz but do better on the final exam).